itsmeale/datascience-boilerplate/README.md

 # Data science boilerplate

-An boilerplate made with cookiecutter to help the start of the development of data science projects.
+A boilerplate made with cookiecutter to help the start of the development of data science projects.

 ## How to start
 ```